ustroetz/cost_model/README.md

 1. Centroids of all stands are created
 2. Centroid of all centroids is created (center of property)
 3. OpenStreetMap with [OSRM Routing API] (https://github.com/DennisOSRM/Project-OSRM/wiki) is used to find the nearest point on a street which is the road landing.
+Only roads of OpenStreetMap are considered as roads.

 ###### Inputs
 ```